-New this year, check out the Challenge Overview.
-Each challenge is briefly described on a 2 sided flyer.
+Check out the Quick Start Guide.
+Each challenge is briefly described in the flyer.
 Students can use these to help them narrow down the challenges they prefer.
 Once they make a decision they can then read over the entire challenges they are interested in and make their decisions.
 You will receive access to the complete challenge materials after you have registered your team and recieved your team number.

 As a Team Manager read the Roadmap to help guide your team from pick a challenge to preparing to attend